WGKL: History

-The station was formed under the ownership of Great Lakes Radio, Inc. in early 1999.
-A broadcast license was granted by the Federal Communications Commission for station operations on November 11, 1999 and the station signed-on the air shortly thereafter broadcasting a classic hits format.
+The station was formed under the ownership of Lakes Radio, Inc. (owners of WGLQ and WCHT) in early 1999.
+A broadcast license was granted by the Federal Communications Commission for station operations on November 11, 1999, and the station signed-on the air shortly thereafter broadcasting a classic hits format.

-In late 2015, the WGKL station was sold to Armada Media Corporation (AMC) Partners, LLC and added to their list of stations operated under the Radio Results Network operating group.
+In late 2015, WGKL and four other stations were sold to Armada Media Corporation (AMC) Partners, LLC and added to their list of stations operated under the Radio Results Network operating group.